Will County Child Representation Attorneys

 While three roles may seem very similar, each is designed to address a particular need or set of circumstances.
 The court’s appointment will often depend on the nature of the case and the child’s age and maturity level.

 If you have questions about child representation or would like to request our services for your case, contact the Davi Law Group today at 815-582-4901.
 We offer a no-charge consultation so that you can meet with us to discuss your situation, an approximate value of $325.00.
 Should you retain us as your counsel, financing options are available.
-With four locations throughout the region, we are proud to serve clients in Will County and the surrounding areas.
+With five locations throughout the region, we are proud to serve clients in Will County and the surrounding areas.